 Protective Services to adults consists of the receipt and prompt investigation of reports of suspected abuse, neglect and exploitation.
-It includes assessing and documenting adults' service needs, specifying services needed, and providing or arranging for them.
+It includes assessing and documenting adults' service needs, determining services needed, and developing a plan to obtain services.

-Adults receiving Protective Services may live in their own homes; with relatives; or in nursing homes, homes for adults, hospitals or group care facilities.
+Adults receiving Protective Services may live in their own homes, with relatives, in nursing homes, homes for adults, hospitals or group care facilities.

 What do the Terms Abuse, Neglect and Exploitation Mean?